DucManhPhan/DucManhPhan.github.io/_posts/2020-03-07-Understanding-about-functional-programming-in-Java.md

 ```

 We can find some problems of **issueRewards()** method:
-- it's hard to understand what this method does at a glance.
+- It's hard to understand what this method does at a glance.
 - This method does two things

     - sets the value of the order status